baselime/docs/sending-data/opentelemetry/cloudflare.md

 # OpenTelemetry for Cloudflare Workers

-Instrument your [Cloudflare Worker](https://developers.cloudflare.com/workers/) applications with [OpenTelemetry](https://opentelemetry.io/) using the the [otel-cf-workers](https://github.com/evanderkoogh/otel-cf-workers).
+Instrument your [Cloudflare Worker](https://developers.cloudflare.com/workers/) applications with [OpenTelemetry](https://opentelemetry.io/) using the the [otel-cf-workers](https://github.com/evanderkoogh/otel-cf-workers) SDK.

 ---